 to me.
 How do I dispute the citation?

-You may appeal a parking citation at any time within 30 days of the date of the violation by completing a citation appeal form and returning it to the Campus Police on either campus.
+You may appeal a parking citation at any time within 21 days of the date of the violation.
+For information on the citation appeal process, please click here.

 What happens to people who refuse to pay parking citations?